Once Upon a Time in America: Restored original

-In March 2011, it was announced that Leone's original 269-minute version was to be recreated by a film lab in Italy under the supervision of Leone's children, who had acquired the Italian distribution rights, and the film's original sound editor, Fausto Ancillai, for a premiere in 2012 at either the Cannes Film Festival or Venice Film Festival.
+In March 2011, it was announced that Leone's original 269-minute version was to be recreated by a film laboratory in Italy under the supervision of Leone's children, who had acquired the Italian distribution rights, and the film's original sound editor, Fausto Ancillai, for a premiere in 2012 at either the Cannes Film Festival or Venice Film Festival.

-The restored film premiered at the 2012 Cannes Film Festival, but because of unforeseen rights issues for the deleted scenes, the restoration had a runtime of only 251 minutes.
+The restored film premiered at the 2012 Cannes Film Festival, but because of unforeseen rights issues for the deleted scenes, the restoration had a run-time of only 251 minutes.
 However, Martin Scorsese (whose Film Foundation helped with the restoration) stated that he was helping Leone's children gain the rights to the final 18 minutes of deleted scenes to create a complete restoration of Leone's envisaged 269-minute version.
 On August 3, 2012, it was reported that after the premiere at Cannes, the restored film was pulled from circulation, pending further restoration work.

 Home media

-In North America, a two-tape VHS was released by Warner Home Video in February 1985 and 1991 with a runtime of 226 minutes.
+In North America, a two-tape VHS was released by Warner Home Video in February 1985 and 1991 with a run-time of 226 minutes.
 The U.S. theatrical cut was also released at the same time in February 1985.

 A two-disc special edition was released on June 10, 2003, featuring the 229-minute version of the film.
 This special edition was re-released on January 11, 2011, on both DVD and Blu-ray.
 On September 30, 2014, Warner Bros. released a two-disc Blu-ray and DVD set of the 251-minute restoration that was shown at the 2012 Cannes Film Festival, dubbed the Extended Director's Cut.
 This version was previously released in Italy on September 4, 2012.

+Box office

+During its domestic theatrical run, it managed to gross $5.5M combining both the US and Canadian markets.
+In Europe, the 229-minute-long version had a relatively better performance, but still didn't manage to recoup the money invested.
+It sold 1,165,208 admissions in France, becoming the 34th most seen film of the year 1984.
+In Spain, where it was released as a two-parter, the film sold 596,074 admissions (373,722 and 222,352, respectively, for Part I and Part II) during its initial theatrical run; it was re-released several times for the remainder of the decade, and ended grossing 182 million pesetas (which converted to $1.3M).